Doris Brabham Hatt: Politics

 Hatt was a socialist and feminist activist.
-Her political awakenings came while she was in London during the First World War, where she witnessed degrees of poverty she had not seen in Bath and also the plight of returning soldiers, including deaths of two cousins killed in France.
-She was also aware of the Women's Suffrage and New Woman movements and the combination of these influences, with her developing opposition to the war and conscription in 1916, caused her to commit to socialism and she joined the Independent Labour Party in 1917.
-In response to the rise of Fascism in the 1930s Hatt joined the Communist Party of Great Britain in 1935.
+Her political awakenings came while she was in London during the World War I, where she witnessed degrees of poverty she had not seen in Bath and also the plight of returning soldiers, including the deaths of two cousins killed in France.
+She was also aware of the women's suffrage and New Woman movements and the combination of these influences, with her developing opposition to the war and conscription in 1916, caused her to commit to socialism and she joined the Independent Labour Party in 1917.
+In response to the rise of Fascism in the 1930s, Hatt joined the Communist Party of Great Britain in the 1930s.
 Two years later, in 1937, she and her partner, Margery Mack Smith, visited Russia for the Pushkin Centenary Jubilee celebrations in Leningrad and Moscow.

 In 1946 and 1947 Hatt stood as a Communist Party candidate for Clevedon Urban District Council, at a time when there were no women council members, and was unsuccessful on both occasions.
 Nonetheless, Hatt and Smith continued to host Sunday afternoon discussion meetings that were attended by left-wing progressives from the arts, academia, politics, the theatre and journalism.
+She was often seen in Clevedon trying to sell Daily Worker newspapers to local people.